SEASON IS OVER. SEE YOU NEXT DECEMBER. THANK YOU.

-And what a boat our Quicksilver is!
+And what a boat our Calyspo is!
 Holy cow (that is what you call a female whale, after all, and yes, a male is known as a bull), this boat is awesome!
-It’s a double decker, high-speed, 55 foot catamaran, and that thing is used to plying the high seas.
+It’s a double-decker, high-speed, 55-foot catamaran, and that thing is used to plying the high seas.
 I don’t know if you know this, but Maui is one of the toughest places to learn how to use a boat.
-If you can do well here, you can do well anywhere, and the captain and crew of Quicksilver always do exceptionally well!
+If you can do well here, you can do well anywhere, and the captain and crew of Calypso always do exceptionally well!
 They’ve been bringing people to the whales in complete comfort (once again, this is much easier than bringing the whales to the people) for 20 years, now, with only very happy passengers and whale songs to report.
 As you can probably tell by now, we run one of the best humpback whale watching tours around!

 So, why do the humpback whales come here every year?
 It could be for the same reasons you come to Maui–to find a mate and/or give birth!
 And when it comes to food here, you get to try all kinds of culinary delights on Maui, but the whales get nothin’.